 Tip.
 Make sure you setup and optimise key business listings such as Google My Business and Facebook pages as well as making sure your details are correct on all key online directories.
 Provide a real local feel to the listing by adding images and videos of your team and office; respond to consumer-asked questions and reviews; and add posts and service listings.

 Coming on the back of the mobile usage wave is the rise of voice search.
-It is predicted that by the year 2020, nearly 50% of searches will be conducted by voice assistants and devices.
+It is predicted that by next year, nearly 50% of searches will be conducted by voice assistants and devices.
 The AI around voice assistants continues to improve and trust continues to grow in the usage of these products.
 With Apple’s Siri, Google Home, Amazon’s Alexa, Microsoft’s Cortana, Samsung’s Bixby and Facebook’s soon-to-be released Aloha, we will continue to see the development and usage of these tools in our home and in the workplace.

 Tip.
 The majority of voice searches conducted are questions.
 Consider researching common questions being asked by your audience and create content around these topics.
 Work with your SEO team to create content that Google can use to answer questions being asked.